If something is too good to be true, it probably is. Double that when unsolicited emails, texts or DMs offer “free money.”

 You will never be contacted by a United Way with a grant offer.
 It is highly unusual for any charity to do this.
 If you get an offer like this, please call your local United Way immediately – before providing any information.
 You can look up your local United Way here.

-According to a report from the Federal Trade Commission, millennials are getting scammed.
+According to the Federal Trade Commission, millennials are getting scammed.
 Some 40 percent of 20- to 29-year-olds who’ve reported fraud ended up losing money in a fraud case, the report says.

 Here are some tips from experts to protect against scams: